This is a guide on how to tell if someone on Snapchat has blocked you.

 A couple of years ago, we wrote an article on how to tell if someone deleted you off Snapchat.
 Writing that article was much easier, as we could give a definite answer to our readers.

 However, when it comes to figuring out if someone has blocked you or not, there is one major caveat that you need to understand: People can deactivate or delete their Snapchat accounts.
-They can also change their username!
+They can also change their usernames.

 The person has disappeared from your Friend screen.